trailblazer/reform/README.md

 **WARNING: Reform will soon drop support for ActiveModel validations.**

 This is mostly to save my mental integrity.
-The amount of problems we have in Reform with ActiveModel's poor object design and lack of interfaces and encapsulation does not outweigh its benefit anymore.
+The amount of problems we have in Reform with ActiveModel's poor object design, its lack of interfaces and encapsulation do outweigh the benefits.
 Please consider using Lotus::Validations instead, which will soon be mature enough to replace this dinosaur.

 ## Defining Forms